Diet

 • Lower phosphorus content than calcium

-As most fruits contain more amount of phosphorus than calcium so:
+Since most fruits contain more phosphorus than calcium:

-• Serve your guinea pig a small portion of fruit maximally one or two times a week
+• Serve a small portion one or two times a week maximum

 • Apple